micag2025/Agentic_AI_Developer_Certification_Project2/README.md

-# Agentic AI Developer Certification:LangGraph-Orchestrated Research Assistant for Ready Tensor
+# Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor

 ## Objective
 • Design and implement a system composed of multiple specialized agents that coordinate to accomplish a complex task, showcasing multi-agent, role-based behavior, and inter-agent collaboration.